-- D.1 A Traditional Council must, in consultation with the Head of Department, appoint an employee as treasurer of the Traditional Council and the person appointed as treasurer must be responsible to the Traditional Council for the collection and accounting of the Traditional Council funds. - D.2 The treasurer must not exonerate himself from his responsibility by the delegation thereof to a subordinate employee.
+- D.1 A traditional council must, in consultation with the head of department, appoint an employee as a secretariat of the traditional council and the person appointed as such must be responsible to the traditional council for the collection and accounting of the traditional council funds any other matter connected therewith. - D.2 The secretariat must not exonerate himself from his responsibility by the delegation thereof to a subordinate employee.